mariajonsson/ctags/README.md

     "require": {
         "php": ">=5.4",
-        "meax/ccontent": "dev-master",
+        "meax/ctags": "dev-master",
         "mos/cdatabase": "dev-master"
     },

-Before you can use CContent the database need to be configured, look at the CDatabase documentation.
+Before you can use Tags the database need to be configured, look at the CDatabase documentation.

 ## Getting started